 Mutually Exclusive: MGGB 6613.

-In this course we build on the insights gained in Introduction to Modern Management.
-Students explore various global initiatives that are ongoing in terms of addressing global challenges including climate change, social inequity, poverty.
-Students will do a research project and prepare a case study.
+In this course, students will build on the insights gained in Introduction to Modern Management.
+Students will explore various global initiatives that are ongoing in terms of addressing global challenges, including climate change, social inequity, and poverty.
+Students will complete a research project and prepare a case study.